 Some products contain antimicrobial / antibacterial additives - typically silver nanoparticles - which are meant to “fight odor” by killing bacteria.
 Silver might sound glittery, but there’s a fine balanced microbiome down there and you don’t want to disturb your “good bacteria”, or have these nanoparticles accumulate in your tissues if they migrate out of the product.
 Skip antimicrobials and antibacterials.

 Try to avoid dyes and colorants in your products.
-Nobody is looking anyway, and esthetics come at a cost as many processes used to dye and pigment fabrics are known to be harmful to the environment.
+Nobody is looking anyway, and esthetics come at a cost.
+Many processes used to dye and pigment fabrics are known to be harmful to the environment.
+Titanium dioxide, a colorant used to make some period products look white, is prohibited in Europe for use as a food additive as of 8/2022.

 PFAS in underwear